-A deal to delay full Brexit for another 21 months is reassuring for expatriates, but the clock is still ticking to get ready in time.
+A deal to delay the full Brexit transition for another 21 months is reassuring for expatriates, but the clock is still ticking to get ready in time.

 The UK and the EU have agreed to delay the full effects of Brexit until after 2020.